How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 AMVital formulates turmeric skincare with skin barrier health in mind.
 Our Turmeric Vitamin C Clay Mask combines purifying kaolin clay with soothing turmeric and brightening vitamin C for balanced weekly treatments.

-Explore full clay mask benefits or see blackhead removal results.
+Explore full clay mask benefits, see blackhead removal results, or shop the top-selling collection.

 Here's to your golden glow!